amedalhi/recipes/src/content/recipes/007-ranch-water.md

 isDraft: false
 ---

-1. To a highball glass with ice, add tequila, lime juice, and 2 dashes of orange bitters.
+1. In a highball glass with ice, add tequila, lime juice, and 2 dashes of orange bitters.
-2. Top with Topo Chico.
+2. Top off with Topo Chico.